howtographql/howtographql/content/backend/graphql-ruby/4-authentication.md

 </Instruction>

+Now we have users, which are required to have `name` and `email`.

+They also have a [secure password](http://api.rubyonrails.org/classes/ActiveModel/SecurePassword/ClassMethods.html#method-i-has_secure_password).
+But in order for [has_secure_password](http://api.rubyonrails.org/classes/ActiveModel/SecurePassword/ClassMethods.html#method-i-has_secure_password), [bcrypt](https://rubygems.org/gems/bcrypt) gem.
+It used encrypting and verifying user passwords.

 <Instruction>

-We would need [bcrypt](https://rubygems.org/gems/bcrypt) gem, for handling passwords securely.
-So add `Gemfile` the following line:
+Add `Gemfile` the following line:

 ```ruby(path=".../graphql-ruby/Gemfile")
 gem 'bcrypt', '~> 3.1.7'